bugwang/coohttp/README.md

 use epoll
 use pool
 use coroutine
-and don't depend on third party or only header file yes, i need time
+and don't depend on third party or only header file.

+yes, i need time

 desc：